mojaloop/quoting-service/onboarding.md

 ## Run Tests

+Please refer to Central-Ledger repository to setup Postman.

-Use Postman to generate quotes.
+Postman is used to generate quotes via the quoting-service.